Table of Contents

 - Not a substitute for clinical research

-Even so, the consistency of shifts across 16 independent sessions suggests that EFT reliably supports rapid stress down-regulation for diverse groups.
+Even so, the consistency of shifts across 16 independent sessions suggests that EFT appears capable of supporting rapid reductions in perceived stress across diverse groups and settings.

 11. Takeaways